mohamedegy107/CryptoRandom/README.md

 	2- ARC4

-What is the next update?
+What is the next update (Version 2.0)?

     Adding the possibility of encryption through:
         1- AES